MicroFish91/a11y-kit/README.md

 <b><u>Option 2</u></b>: Clone the repo and run `npm install`

-Open the command pallette and type in `a11y`, `menu`, or `accessibility`.
+Open the command pallette and type in `a11y`.
 The menu command should pop up under `a11y-kit: ...`

 <img src="https://github.com/MicroFish91/a11y-kit/blob/main/resources/menu.gif?raw=true" alt="a11y-kit Menu Display" />

-Finally, choose a menu item to demo.
+Choose `a11y-kit: Select UI feature for accessibility testing`.
+Finally, choose then menu item you wish to demo.

 ## UI Components

-UI components are listed in the `components` folder.
-Any changes to the test components should be made here.
+UI components are listed in the `components/` folder.
+Any changes or enhancements to the components should be made here.

 <img src="https://github.com/MicroFish91/a11y-kit/blob/main/resources/changeFeature.gif?raw=true" alt="a11y-kit Menu Display" />

 When adding a new component, follow the design flow of the other components in this directory.
-Once the component is built per the `IComponent` format, it can then be incorporated inside of `createAndRegisterMenu.ts`.
+Once the component is built per the `IComponent` format, it can then be incorporated using `createAndRegisterMenu.ts`.

 ## Screen Readers for Testing